rafalp/Misago/dev-docs/plugins/hooks/update-group-description-hook.md

 ### Arguments

-#### `action: UpdateGroupHookAction`
+#### `action: UpdateGroupDescriptionHookAction`

-A standard Misago function used to update an existing user group or the next filter function from another plugin.
+A standard Misago function used to update an existing user group's description or the next filter function from another plugin.

 See the [action](#action) section for details.